GeoscienceAustralia/hazimp/docs/user_guide.rst

     *exposure_longitude*
         The title of the csv column with longitude values.

-*load_wind_ascii*
+There are some pre-requisites for the exposure data.
+It must have a column called ``WIND_VULNERABILITY_FUNCTION_ID`` which describe the vulnerability functions to be used.

+*load_wind*
+    This loads the hazard data.
+It can have up to three subsections;

+    *file_list*
+        A list of raster wind hazard files (one or more).
+The file format can be ascii grid, geotiff or netcdf (or potentially any raster format recognised by GDAL, but these are all that have ben tested to date).

+    *file_format*
+        This specifies the data format - specifically used for netcdf, where the string 'nc' should be used.

+    *variable_name*
+        For use when the file format is 'nc'.
+This specifies the name of the variable in the netcdf file that contains the hazard data.

-    A list of ascii grid wind hazard files to load or a single file.
-The file format is grid ascii.
-The values in the file must be ``0.2s gust at 10m height m/s``, since that is the axis of the HazImp wind vulnerability curves.
+    The values in the file must represent
+    ``0.2s gust at 10m height m/s``, since that is the axis of the HazImp wind vulnerability curves.

+*vulnerability_filename*
+    The path to a correctly formatted vulnerability curve file.
+This is an xml file produced using `hazimp_preprocessing/curve_data/create_vuln_xml.py`

+*vulnerability_set*
+    This defines the suite of vulnerability curves to use.
+A vulnerability file may contain a large number of different vulnerability functions that can be applied to the same exposure assets.
+This option defines which set to use from that vulnearbility file.
+The vulnerability set is used to calculate the ``structural_loss_ratio`` given the ``0.2s gust at 10m height m/s``.

 *calc_struct_loss*